shuhuiluo/fastnum/README.md

 **NB**: `fastnum` is currently pre-`1.0.0`.
 As per the [Semantic Versioning guidelines](https://semver.org/#spec-item-4), the public API may contain breaking changes while it is in this stage.
-However, as the API is designed to be as similar as possible to the API of Rust's primitive integers, it is unlikely that there will be a large number of breaking changes.
+However, as the API is designed to be as similar as possible to the API of Rust's primitive types, it is unlikely that there will be a large number of breaking changes.

 ## Compile-Time Configuration